yutannihilation/savvy/savvy/docs/design.md

 ### No implicit conversion

-savvy doesn't provide conversion between types.
+Savvy doesn't provide conversion between types.
 For example, you cannot supply a numeric vector to a function with a `IntegerSxp` argument.

 ```no_run